Arvindprksh/arvindprksh.github.io/_posts/NaturalLanguageProcessing/NLPLabs/Paper_Investigation/Word2Vec/2020-11-01-Predicting_and_interpreting_embeddings_for_out_of_vocabulary_words_in_downstream_tasks.md

 ---
 layout: post
 title: Predicting and interpreting embeddings for out of vocabulary words in downstream tasks.
-Garneau et al. EMNLP.
+Garneau et al. EMNLP-WS.
 2018.
 subtitle: Title of paper - Predicting and interpreting embeddings for out of vocabulary words in downstream tasks.
-Garneau et al. EMNLP.
+Garneau et al. EMNLP-WS.
 2018.
 category: NLP papers - OOV Embedding
 tags: [OOV Embedding]
 permalink: /2020/11/01/Predicting_and_interpreting_embeddings_for_out_of_vocabulary_words_in_downstream_tasks/